-A. For restricted free agents, from March 14 to April 20.
-For unrestricted free agents who have received the May 8 tender from their prior club, from March 14 to July 23 (or the first scheduled day of the first NFL training camp, whichever is later).
-For franchise players, from March 14 until the Tuesday following Week 10 of the regular season, November 13.
-For transition players, from March 14 until July 23.
-After July 23 and until 4 p.m.
-ET on the Tuesday following Week 10 of the regular season, November 13, the prior club has exclusive negotiating rights to unrestricted free agents and transition players.
-If the above-listed players do not sign by November 13, they must sit out the season.
+A. For restricted free agents, from March 9 to April 21.
+For unrestricted free agents who have received the March 9 tender from their prior club, from March 9 to July 22 (or the first scheduled day of the first NFL training camp, whichever is later).
+For franchise players, from March 9 until the Tuesday following the 10th week of the regular season, November 14.
+No players were designated as transition players this year.
+If the above-listed players do not sign by November 14, they must sit out the season.

 Q. What is the difference between a restricted free agent and an unrestricted free agent?

-A*. *In the 2018 league year, players with three accrued seasons who have received a qualifying offer become restricted free agents when their contracts expire at the conclusion of the 2017 league year on March 14.
+A*. *In the 2017 league year, players with three accrued seasons who have received a qualifying offer become restricted free agents when their contracts expire at the conclusion of the 2016 league year.
 Unrestricted free agents have completed four or more accrued seasons.
-Upon expiration of his 2017 contract, an unrestricted free agent is free to sign with any club with no draft choice compensation owed to his old club.
+An unrestricted free agent is free to sign with any club with no draft choice compensation owed to his old club.

 Q. What constitutes an "accrued season"?

 A. Six or more regular-season games on a club's active/inactive, reserved/injured or reserve/physically unable to perform lists.